 We love days out with the kids, but I am often asked how we can afford to be out and about as often as we are.
 The good news is that days out don't always have to break the bank, with loads of days out that don't cost a penny!
 Here's our guide to FREE family days out - where will you visit first?

-I don't care what age you are, a visit to the beach is always lots of fun, and minus some change for ice creams, it's free too!
+It doesn't matter what age you are, a visit to the beach is always lots of fun, and minus some change for ice creams, it's free too!
 Take a picnic, bring a football and a frisbee and have fun.
 We love the beach out of season as it is much quieter and we can stage our own mini Olympics with sand hurdles, the long jump and the water bucket relay.
 The kids favourite is always burying dad in the sand though.
 If your local beach is more stone than sand, skimming stones and rockpooling are the order of the day.
 See even more ideas for what to do with kids at the beach, thanks to Susie.

-Many museums are free and make perfect days out for bad weather.
+Many museums have free entry and make perfect days out for bad weather.
 Seek out the little, independent museums for surprising and unusual days out.
 Local toy, train, and history museums and so on are often run by amateur enthusiasts who are only too happy to take you through their “treasures” and tell their stories.
 Keep an eye out for exhibitions at some of the UK's best museums - some of these are free too!

 This is an outdoor activity in which participants use their mobile phone and other navigational techniques to hide and seek containers, called "geocaches" or "caches", at specific locations marked by coordinates all over the world.
 It is great for teaching kids how to read a map and improves their observation skills too.